JavierLMB/Tracker/README.md

 ## **Acknowledgments**

-Special thanks to https://react-chartjs-2.js.org/ for providing the doughnut chart.
+Special thanks to https://react-chartjs-2.js.org/ and https://www.frontendmentor.io/ for providing the doughnut chart and design inspiration.

 ---